Megan Prescott

-Megan Prescott (born 4 June 1991) is an English actress and bodybuilder who is best known for her role as Katie Fitch in the double BAFTA-winning teen drama Skins.
+Megan Prescott (born 4 June 1991) is an English actress, writer and bodybuilder, who is best known for her role as Katie Fitch in the double BAFTA-winning teen drama Skins.

-Early and personal life
+Early life

 Prescott was born in Palmers Green, London, and is six minutes younger than her twin sister Kathryn Prescott, who is also an actress.
-She also has a younger brother.
-She received her primary education at Palmers Green High School, secondary schooling at St John's Senior School, and Ashmole for her sixth form college education.
-She also studied television production with a special in directing at university.
-Prior to professional acting Prescott and her sister attended weekly drama classes where they would eventually meet future co-star Lily Loveless.
+She also has a younger brother, Ben.
+Prior to acting professionally, Prescott attended weekly drama classes, where she met future Skins co-star Lily Loveless.

-She was represented by Matt Wynter of Insanity Artists Management, Prescott was later represented by Ken Mcreddie Associates.